-Tracy O’Neill is the author of The Hopeful, one of Electric Literature’s Best Novels of 2015, and Quotients, forthcoming from Soho Press.
-In 2015, she was named a National Book Foundation 5 Under 35 honoree, longlisted for the Flaherty-Dunnan Prize, and she was a Narrative Under 30 finalist.
+Tracy O’Neill is the author of The Hopeful, one of Electric Literature’s Best Novels of 2015, and Quotients, which was published in 2020.
+In 2015, she was named a National Book Foundation 5 Under 35 honoree, long-listed for the Flaherty-Dunnan Prize, and was a Narrative Under 30 finalist.
 In 2012, she was awarded the Center for Fiction’s Emerging Writers Fellowship.
 Her short fiction was distinguished in the Best American Short Stories 2016 and earned a Pushcart Prize nomination in 2017.
-Her writing has appeared in Granta, Rolling Stone, The Atlantic, The New Yorker, LitHub, BOMB, Vol. 1 Brooklyn, The Literarian, New World Writing, Narrative, Scoundrel Time, Guernica, Bookforum, Electric Literature, Grantland, VICE, The Guardian, Virginia Quartlerly Review, the San Francisco Chronicle, and Catapult.
-She holds an M.F.A. in fiction from the City College of New York, as well as an M.A. and M.Phil in communications from Columbia University.
-While Editor-in-Chief of the literary journal Epiphany, she established the Breakout 8 Writers Prize with the Authors Guild.
-She has taught at a number of schools, including Gonzaga University, the City College of New York, Columbia University, the Hunter College MFA program, the Mountainview MFA program, and FIT.
+Her writing has appeared in Granta, Rolling Stone, The Atlantic, The New Yorker, LitHub, BOMB, Vol. 1 Brooklyn, The Believer, The Literarian, the Austin Chronicle, New World Writing, Narrative, Scoundrel Time, Guernica, Bookforum, Electric Literature, Grantland, Vice, The Guardian, VQR, the San Francisco Chronicle, and Catapult.
+She holds an MFA program from the City College of New York; and an MA, an MPhil, and a Ph.D. from Columbia University.
+While editor-in-chief of the literary journal, Epiphany, she established the Breakout 8 Writers Prize with the Authors Guild.